Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

 - The latest version of Linux Mint – downloadable here

-I am using the Lightweight Edition, but you may use the full version if you wish, or have a large SSD installed. - To write that downloaded Linux Mint to a USB Flash Drive, following the instructions here
+I am using the Lightweight Edition, but you may use the full version if you have a large SSD installed. - To write that downloaded Linux Mint to a USB Flash Drive, following the instructions here

 - The latest version of Batocera – downloadable here